Keksuccino/docs_fancymenu/resources.md

 FancyMenu's resource system allows you to use resources from Minecraft's own resource loader (**Resource Packs**), **Local** resources (files from the client system) and **Web** sources (files stored online).

 Almost all resource inputs, be it images, audio, video or text, gets set via FancyMenu's resource chooser.
 There are some exceptions, like when setting a source path for a placeholder or action, but in most places, you set resources via the same resource chooser interface.

+When you set a resource input via the resource chooser interface, you basically choose a so called "resource source" (that's how FancyMenu calls them), which can be a path, link or resource location, depending on the source type.

 # Minecraft Resources (Resource Packs)